RHexMan/RHex/docs/README.md

  followed by \<return\>.
 You can then quit Terminal.

+__The second distribution option is the usual open source method of downloading, and where necessary, compiling the source code.__ To use this option, it is helpful to have at least a small amount of unix and PERL experience, but even if you are a complete novice, with a little care and courage, you can follow the instructions in the main RHex README (link at the top of this page) to a successful conclusion.
+You can get the source code in compressed form from the assets in the releases link or you can clone the GitHub RHex repository and, if you wish, become a member of the RHex development community.
+Click [here](https://github.com/) to go to the GitHub start page.

 ### Some details

 Each program has an interactive control panel that allows setting, saving, and retrieving of complex parameter sets, running the simulations, and plotting and saving the results, both as text and as static graphic files.
 The primary outputs of these programs are 3D mouse-rotatable plots that show the rod and/or line as a sequence of traces representing the component configuration at equally spaced times.
 The earliest traces are shown in green and the latest in red, with the intermediate ones shown in brownish shades that are the combination of green and red in appropriate proportion.
 Open circles, solid circles, diamonds and squares mark the locations of the rod tip, line-leader and leader-tippet junctions, and the fly.
 In addition to the rotation, the plots may be zoomed and translated in real time, which allows comprehensive inspection of the data.